Montford Bridge

 It lies on the River Severn and is close to the town of Shrewsbury.

+Village

 Most of the village is in the Montford parish, but some is covered by the Bicton parish.

 The A5 road used to run through the village (over the Montford Bridge), but has been diverted via the Shrewsbury bypass.
 There are still some services, such as a shop (closed as of 2011) and a pub (the Wingfield Arms), in the village.

+Bridge

 The bridge was Thomas Telford's first bridge design.
 It was built by John Carline and John Tilley between 1790 and 1792.
 It has three masonry elliptical arch spans, two of 55 ft, and the central one of 58 ft.

 They are built of red sandstone obtained from Nesscliffe Hill four miles distant.
 The bridge cost £5,800 to build.
 Regarding the bridge, Telford wrote: